 Water Heater ~ Ensure that the temperature on your water heater is not set any higher than 120 degrees.
 Any hotter, and you’re just wasting energy.
 Also, take the time to insulate the water heater.
 Both of these things can help lower your energy output.

 Unplug It ~ If you’re leaving town, it’s understandable that you would want some lights on a timer.
 But make sure to unplug those hidden energy suckers.
-TVs, computers, routers, and appliances that won’t use should be unplugged while you’re away.
+TVs, computers, routers, and appliances that won’t be used should be unplugged while you’re away.

-Albuquerque Plumbing Heating & Cooling hopes you have a wonderful holiday season and is happy to help you conserve energy during the holidays!
+Albuquerque Plumbing Heating & Cooling hopes you have a wonderful holiday season and will help you conserve energy during the holidays!